mbrt-yeah/uwe-uwe-hugo-docs-site/content/04_installation.md

 ### Git submodule

-You can add the Uwe Uwe (u²) theme as a git submodule by cloning it directly to the `/themes` directory of your website project using the following command:
+Should you use [Git](https://en.wikipedia.org/wiki/Git) to track changes within your website-project you can also add the Uwe Uwe (u²) theme as a git submodule by cloning it directly to the `/themes` directory of your website-project using the following command:

 ```cmd
 git submodule add https://github.com/mbrt-yeah/uwe-uwe-hugo.git themes/uwe-uwe